tkm404/new-project-resort-website/README.md

 ## Description

-_{This is a brochure-style webpage made for an Epicodus assignment.
+_This is a brochure-style webpage made for an Epicodus assignment.
 The goal was to make a website for a resort developer to entice potential travellers.
 In order to make this version, we needed to know how to branch and merge different code projects.
-I think it turned out great!}_
+I think it turned out great!_

 ## Setup/Installation Requirements